We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How to Drain a Hot Tub with a Submersible Pump

-Draining a hot tub through the drain valve can take up to 2 hours.
-If you don’t have the time to wait, then consider using a submersible pump to drain the hot tub in just a few minutes.
+When you are draining a hot tub through the drain valve it can take up to 2 hours.
+If you don’t have the time to wait, then you should consider using a submersible pump to drain the hot tub in just a few minutes.

 Unplug the hot tub or turn off the circuit breaker to prevent the hot tub from being turned on accidentally while you work.
 This is to ensure that the jets and hot tub pump are not active when the tub is empty, as this can cause damage to the components.